+Suttle & Stalnaker, PLLC November 17, 2014 Page Five

-- We have not completed the process of evaluating the impact that will result from adopting Governmental Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions-an amendment of GASB Statement No. 27, as discussed in Note 1.
-The Division is therefore unable to disclose the impact that adopting GASB Statement No. 68 will have on its financial position and the results of its operations when the Statement is adopted. - We have not completed the process of evaluating the impact that will result from adopting Governmental Accounting Standards Board (GASB) Statement No. 69, Government Combinations and Disposals of Government Operations, as discussed in Note 1.
-The Division is therefore unable to disclose the impact that adopting GASB Statement No. 69 will have on its financial position and the results of its operations when the Statement is adopted. - We have not completed the process of evaluating the impact that will result from adopting Governmental Accounting Standards Board (GASB) Statement No. 70, Accounting and Financial Reporting for Nonexchange Financial Guarantees, as discussed in Note 1.
-The Division is therefore unable to disclose the impact that adopting GASB Statement No. 70 will have on its financial position and the results of its operations when the Statement is adopted. - Receivables recorded in the financial statements represent valid claims against debtors for transactions arising on or before the balance sheet date and have been reduced to their estimated net realizable value.
+1. The Division is therefore unable to disclose the impact that adopting GASB Statement No. 69 will have on its financial position and the results of its operations when the Statement is adopted.

+• We have not completed the process of evaluating the impact that will result from adopting Governmental Accounting Standards Board (GASB) Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date-an amendment of GASB Statement No.68., as discussed in Note 1.
+The Division is therefore unable to disclose the impact that adopting GASB Statement No. 71 will have on its financial position and the results of its operations when the Statement is adopted.

+Receivables recorded in the financial statements represent valid claims against debtors for transactions arising on or before the balance sheet date and have been reduced to their estimated net realizable value.